pragyaai/ndna/_llm/model-collapse.md

 Ultimately, the rise of **neural genomics**—the spectral, thermodynamic, and vectorial tracking of a model's internal semantic scaffolding—may help cultivate foundation models that are not just powerful, but also **resilient**, **modular**, and capable of retaining **epistemic diversity** over time.
 This is not merely a refinement in evaluation; it is a **redefinition of model health**.
 We move from training systems to *perform*, toward growing systems that can **endure, adapt, and evolve**.

 ***In the end, the geometry of collapse teaches us that what makes a model truly intelligent is not just what it knows—but how richly and diversely it thinks.***
+Ultimately, the rise of **neural genomics**—the spectral, thermodynamic, and vectorial tracking of a model's internal semantic scaffolding—may help cultivate foundation models that are not just powerful, but also **resilient**, **modular**, and capable of retaining **epistemic diversity** over time.
+This is not merely a refinement in evaluation; it is a **redefinition of model health**.
+We move from training systems to *perform*, toward growing systems that can **endure, adapt, and evolve**.

+***In the end, the geometry of collapse teaches us that what makes a model truly intelligent is not just what it knows—but how richly and diversely it thinks.***
+---
+{% auto_references %}